djherceg/serialBuf/README.md

 Check SerialBuffer::isAvailable() to determine if there is a message  waiting to be processed in the buffer.
 Determine message length by calling SerialBuffer::getLength().
 Access the message contents by either calling SerialBuffer::read() or by accessing SerialBuffer::buffer directly.
-If the buffer has overflowed, SerialBuf::isOverflow() will return true.
+If a buffer overrun occurs, SerialBuf::isOverflow() will return true.

     sbuf.loop();